Tapping into artificial intelligence’s real benefits for clinicians and patients

 The answer?
 The right technology already is.

 Advancements in artificial intelligence can strengthen doctor-patient relationships by reducing time spent on admin work, notetaking, and claim resolution.
-That means more provider focus on what matters most: the patient.
+That means more time for providers to focus on what matters most: the patient.

-Let’s take a closer look at how AI is starting to transform the state of healthcare today, including where Generative AI fits in the broader ecosystem.
+Let’s take a closer look at how AI is transforming the state of healthcare today, including where generative AI fits in the broader ecosystem.

 New technology is helping solve the right problems with AI

-However, a general lack of understanding about how AI works, and how it's being used in healthcare is causing patients to fear the potential of a lack of human touch.4
+However, a general lack of understanding about how AI works and how it's being used in healthcare is causing patients to fear the loss of a human touch in medicine.4

 The truth may be the opposite.
 By integrating AI and automation into daily workflows and patient encounters, physicians can spend more focused one-on-one time with their patients, strengthening the relationships and delivering better care.

 How does this work?
 By leveraging AI and machine learning to help reduce work on time-consuming administrative tasks like notetaking and updating medical history, and increase regular communication with patients via personalized, automated messages from their physician to help them on their health journey.
-For example, you can convert patient encounters into clinician notes and updated medical history via AI voice-to-text.
+For example, you can convert patient encounters into clinician notes and updated medical history via AI voice-to-text and ambient listening.
 Let’s dive a bit deeper.

 So, what does AI in healthcare actually look like?